CedricM9/SPH-Surface-Reconstruction/README.md

 ---
 ### Batch Job Submission
 1. Set all parameters in the GUI that should be used for the batch job.
-2. Click on Generate batch script in the GUI.
+2. Click on "Generate batch job..." in the GUI.
 3. Enter the run-time in minutes and the requested memory in MB according to the prompts.
 4. Clone the Github repository on the RWTH Compute Cluster:
 ```bash